 As an importer and retailer of goods, we rely on numerous third parties to supply the products that we sell.
 Violations of law by our importers, buying agents, manufacturers or distributors could result in delays in shipments and receipt of goods and could subject us to fines or other penalties, any of which could restrict our business activities, increase our operating expenses or cause our revenues to decline.
 Further, we are susceptible to the receipt of counterfeit brands or unlicensed goods.
 We could incur liability with manufacturers or other owners of the brands or trademarked products if we inadvertently receive and sell counterfeit brands or unlicensed goods and, therefore, is important that we establish relationships with reputable vendors to prevent the possibility that we inadvertently receive counterfeit brands or unlicensed goods.
-Although we have a quality assurance team to check merchandise in an effort to assure that we purchase only authentic brands and licensed goods and are careful in selecting our vendors, we may receive products that we are prohibited from selling or incur liability for selling counterfeit brands or unlicensed goods, which could increase our operating expenses and cause our net income to decline.
+Although we have a quality assurance team to check merchandise in an effort to assure that we purchase only authentic brands and licensed goods, which could increase our operating expenses and cause our net income to decline.